-CASE CXII.-A gentleman, aged 56, in one of the last days of June 1826, while walking through the museum of the University of Edinburgh, was suddenly seized with loss of speech.
+Case CXXVII.-A gentleman, aged 56, in one of the last days of June 1826, while walking through the museum of the University of Edinburgh, was suddenly seized with loss of speech.
 He walked with difficulty and some assistance to the house of a friend in the neighbourhood, where it was first observed that he had lost the use of his right side.
 After a short time he became nearly comatose, and continued so for some days.
 After repeated bleeding, purging, &c., he became gradually more sensible; but it was now found that he had lost almost entirely the memory of words, though he appeared to comprehend what was said to him.
-He gradually recovered the use of his leg, so as to be able to walk a little.
-But his arm made very little improvement, and his speech continued very imperfect, both in regard to articulation and to the memory of words; his recollection of persons and events. seemed to be tolerably good.
+He gradually recovered the use of his leg, so as to be able to walk as both his speech and his memory of words continued very imperfect; his recollection of persons and events seemed to be tolerably good.
 He was improving very gradually in all respects, till about the end of October, when he began to be affected with a disease of the chest, of which he died in the end of November.
 The paralytic symptoms continued in a very considerable degree to the last, especially in the right arm, and in his speech, which continued very indistinct.
 I saw him a short time before his death, along with Dr. Alison, to whom I am indebted for the history of the previous attack.